Depending on where you get your numbers, somewhere between 81 percent and 92 percent of New Year’s Resolutions fail. 1

 The highest number you’ll find is changing three habits at once and that suggestion comes from BJ Fogg at Stanford University.
 Let’s be clear: Dr. Fogg is talking about incredibly tiny habits.

 How tiny?
-Suggested habits include flossing one tooth, doing one pushup per day, or saying “It’s going to be a great day” when you get out of bed in the morning.
+His suggested habits include flossing one tooth, doing one pushup per day, or saying “It’s going to be a great day” when you get out of bed in the morning.
 So, even if you keep your new habits that small, you should work on no more than three habits at a time.
+(Sidenote: I think BJ Fogg’s Tiny Habits program is great.
+I believe it is also free, so you can’t beat the price.)

 Personally, I prefer to focus on building one new behavior into my life at a time.
 Once that habit becomes routine, then I move on to the next one.
 For example, I spent six months focusing on going to the gym every Monday, Wednesday, and Friday.
 Once that felt like a routine, then I moved on to my next habit, which was writing a new article every Monday and Thursday.
 This time, I spent eight months focusing on the new habit until it became part of my lifestyle.
 Next, I moved on to flossing every day.
 And so on.
 You get the idea.